Conformal blocks attached to twisted groups: The projective connection on

 \subsection{Sugawara construction}

 In this section we generalize to our case, i.e. using $\HhL$ in place of $\HgL$, the construction of described by Looijenga in \cite[Corollary 3.2]{looijenga2005conformal}, which essentially represents the local picture of our situation.
 In the classical case the idea is to use the Casimir element of $\g$ to induce, from $\widehat{C}$ the map $\widehat{C}_\g \colon \widehat{\theta}_{\Ll/S} \to \overline{U}\HgL$ which, in turn, will give the map of Lie algebras $T_\g$.
 When in place of $\gL$ we have $\hL$, we can run the same argument using the element Casimir $\mathfrak{c}$ of $\hL$.
-This is the content of this section.

 As in Section \ref{subsec-CentralExtensionhL}, we consider the normalized Killing form defined on $\g$.
 Recall that it provides an isomorphism between $\g$ and $\g^\vee$, hence it gives an identification of $\g \otimes \g$ with $\text{End}_k(\g)=\g \otimes \g^\vee$.
 Moreover, as $\sigma(S)$ is disjoint from the ramification locus, we also have that $(\,|\,)_\hL$ provides an isomorphism of $\hL$ with $\hL^\vee$, giving in this way an identification of $\hL \otimes_\Ll \hL$ with $\text{End}_\Ll(\hL)$.
 The \emph{Casimir element} of $\hL$ with respect to the form $(\,|\,)_\hL$ is the element in $\hL \otimes_\Ll \hL$ corresponding to the identity $\text{Id}_\hL$ via the identification provided by $(\,|\,)$.
 We denote it by $\mathfrak{c}$.